-Prohibition of sales to EEA retail investors

-The Preferred Securities are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area (EEA).
-For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (MiFID II); or (ii) a customer within the meaning of Directive 2002/92/EC (IMD), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
-Consequently no key information document required by Regulation (EU) No 1286/2014 (the PRIIPs Regulation) for offering or selling the Preferred Securities or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Preferred Securities or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPS Regulation.
+Prohibition of sales to EEA retail investors - The Preferred Securities shall not be offered, sold or otherwise made available to any retail investor in the EEA.
+For these purposes, a "retail investor" means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of MiFID II; or (ii) a customer within the meaning of Directive 2002/92/EC (the Insurance Mediation Directive), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
+Consequently, no key information document (KID) required by Regulation (EU) No. 1286/2014 (the PRIIPs Regulation) for offering or selling the Preferred Securities or otherwise making them available to retail investors in the EEA has been prepared and therefore offering or selling the Preferred Securities or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.

-Restrictions on marketing and sales to retail investors
+Prohibition on marketing and sales to retail investors

 The Preferred Securities are complex financial instruments and are not a suitable or appropriate investment for all investors.
 In some jurisdictions, regulatory authorities have adopted or published laws, regulations or guidance with respect to the offer or sale of securities such as the Preferred Securities to retail investors.
+Each of the Managers has represented and agreed that offers of the Preferred Securities in the EEA shall only be directed specifically at or made to professional investors (clientes professionales) as defined in point (10) of Article 4(1) of MiFID II.

-In particular, in June 2015, the U.K. Financial Conduct Authority (the FCA) published the Product Intervention (Contingent Convertible Instruments and Mutual Society Shares) Instrument 2015 which took effect from 1st October, 2015 (the PI Instrument).
-Under the rules set out in the PI Instrument (as amended or replaced from time to time, the PI Rules):
+In particular, in June 2015, the United Kingdom Financial Conduct Authority (the FCA) published the Product Intervention (Contingent Convertible Instruments and Mutual Society Shares) Instrument 2015, which took effect from 1st October, 2015 (the PI Instrument).
+In addition, (i) on 1st January,